What type of cover do you need?

 - To an extent, this will depend on your profession and what essentials you need to carry out your work.
 If you work as a writer/print journalist, you can continue to operate with a relatively small amount of equipment (ie. laptop).
 For a freelance photographer or cameraman, loss or damage of equipment could be a major issue.

 - Equipment insurance can be high – and if you can’t afford to take out sufficient cover for all your gear, make sure any assignment you take on is worth the risk of losing it.
 Think about what you can and cannot afford to replace.

 - Professional indemnity: This could include breach of contract, in which a client makes a claim against you, citing your work to be inaccurate or substandard.
 Other possible claims that could be made against you can include copyright infringement, confidentiality breaches, loss of data and slander or libel.
 This type of cover could help you against such claims and, depending on your policy, may also assist you in taking wrongful claims to court.

 - Personal liability: If you’re not working for a client but are still producing published content, you may wish to consider personal liability insurance.
 Libel, slander and copyright infringement are all claims that could be made against independent journalists by third parties.

 - Public liability: This could cover you against damage or injury to persons or their property.
 For example, if you’re out interviewing someone and accidently damage something in their house, it could prove to be an expensive assignment.

 - This cover is designed to reimburse the insured for ransom and can cover response costs following abduction, illegal detention or hijack.

 - Kidnap and ransom insurance would only be something to consider for specific cases and countries.

-This resource was produced by Henry Peirse of GRNlive and freelancer Polly Fields, and developed in association with the Munk School of Global Affairs, University of Toronto
+Special thanks to Henry Peirse of GRNlive and freelancer Polly Fields, who produced this resource in association with the Munk School of Global Affairs, University of Toronto.